ckastner/debian-ansible-roles/roles/debci_worker/README.md

 # /etc/debci/ on the target.
 debci_amqp_ssl: false

+### If the default values below are not changed, then they will be left unset
+### in /etc/debci/debci.conf, which means that debci will use its own defaults

-# Package architecture this worker can test
+# Package architecture this worker can test.
+# debci default: host architecture (dpkg --print-architecture)
-debci_arch: "CHANGEME"
+debci_arch: ""

+# Suite to use as defaults for debci-{setup,worker,test}.
+# debci default: "unstable"
+debci_suite: ""

-# Backend this worker uses to test packages
+# Backend this worker uses to test packages.
+Leave empty to use the default,
+# which is "lxc".
-debci_backend: "CHANGEME"
+debci_backend: ""
 ```